 Clan Strachan Revival

-Admiral Sir Richard Strachan, Bt. was the last Chief of Clan Strachan recognized by the Court of the Lord Lyon, and died in 1828.
+Admiral Sir Richard Strachan, Bt. was a Representor of Thornton, the last Chief of Clan Strachan recognized by the Court of the Lord Lyon, and died in 1828.
 For nearly 200 years the Chiefship of Clan Strachan lay dormant, as did the clan itself.

 In 1873, an unsuccessful attempt was made to claim the Baronetcy of Nova Scotia from the Strachan of Thornton line by one Thomas A. Wise of Hillbank (formerly Wyse of Lunan, in the County of Forfar).